Skip to main content

 VY1j+m03Dcb35BHow8uxOAOS3NX/AFJvlP8=

-You can find it on the Tools tab -> Regular Expression Builder.
-You can also send the obtained page code directly to the Test scraper.
-To do this, you need to enable the debug mode and click on the Go to RegEx Builder link.
+You can find it on the Tools tab -> Regular Expression Constructor.
+You can also send the received page code directly in Test Scraping.
+To do this, you need to enable debug mode and click on the Go to RegEx Builder link.

-In the builder, you can choose the programming language in which the obtained regular expressions will be used.
+The constructor allows you to select the programming language in which the resulting regular expressions will be used.

-To work with the builder, you need to insert the source text into the left field (or it will be inserted automatically from the Test scraper when you go to the RegEx Builder).
-On the right, configure the parameters of the future regular expression.
+To work with the constructor, you need to insert the source text into the left field (or it will be inserted automatically from Test Scraping when transitioning via Go to Regex Builder).
+On the right, you configure the parameters of the future regular expression.

-• In the After group field, enter the characters that follow the desired data
+• In the After Group field, enter the characters that follow the required data

-To fully test the obtained regular expression, it is possible to enable the necessary flags: g, s, and i.
+For full testing of the resulting regular expression, it is possible to enable the necessary flags: g, s and i.

 It is also possible to create more complex regular expressions with 2 or more groups.
-For example, let's try to create a regular expression to collect all links and anchors in a list (<li>).
-To do this, we need to enable the g flag and add another search group, since the first group will contain links, and the second will contain anchors.
+For example, let's try to create a regular expression to collect all links and anchors in the list <li>.
+For this, we need to enable the flag g and add another search group, as the first group will contain links, and the second will contain anchors.

 <li><a href="(.+?)">(.+?)<\/a

-To check the regular expression created, click the Test button
+To test the regular expression, click the Test button:

-checking the created regex in the regular expression builder
+Checking the created regular expression in the regular expression constructor

-After executing the regular expression, the result of its work is displayed at the bottom: the full string and the captured groups.
-Double-clicking on any element in the result table scrolls the initial text to the location of this match.
+After the regular expression is executed, the result of its work is displayed at the bottom: the full string and the captured groups.
+Double-clicking on any element in the result table scrolls the initial text to the location of that match.